libretro/beetle-psx-libretro/parallel-psx/README.md

 Main features:

- - Internal up-scaling.
+ - Internal upscaling
+ - Multisample anti-aliasing
- - Adaptive smoothing, which aims to make 2D elements smooth, and 3D elements crisp and sharp.
+ - Adaptive smoothing, which aims to make 2D elements smooth, and 3D elements crisp and sharp
  - Full mask bit emulation
  - Full framebuffer emulation
- - Standalone API for easy integration in other emulators.
+ - Standalone API for easy integration in other emulators
- - RSX dump playback support (can be dumped from Beetle PSX).
+ - RSX dump playback support (can be dumped from Beetle PSX)
- - PGXP integration (sub-pixel precision and perspective correctness).
+ - PGXP integration (sub-pixel precision and perspective correctness)

 ## Hardware and drivers tested on